nhsbsa-Will/nhsbsa-design-history/README.md

 * make designs shareable and linkable

 ## Installation

+We use Eleventy v0.12.1 which requires Node 10 or newer.

 * Clone this repository to a folder on your computer
 * Open Terminal